UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/GoogleAuthCredentials.md

 You'll then be prompted to configure the consent screen.
 Click the button to do so.

-Nothing on the consent screen is particularily important from a technical perspective, but again make the product name "nice".
+Nothing on the consent screen is particularily important from a technical perspective, the product name is what administrators of the Digital Display Garden will see during authentication, so make it a reasonable name (e.g. "Digital Display Garden").

 You'll then be asked to choose an application type.
 Choose "Web Application".